xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures21.md

   total amount of memory acquired by all indexes of the collection.
 This figure can be used to assess the memory impact of indexes.

-- Capitalized HTTP response headers: from version 2.1, ArangoDB will return capitalized HTTP headers by default, e.g. `Content-Length` instead of `content-length`.
+- Capitalized HTTP response headers: from version 2.1, AvocadoDB will return capitalized HTTP headers by default, e.g. `Content-Length` instead of `content-length`.
 Though the HTTP specification states that headers field name are case-insensitive, several older client tools rely on a specific case in HTTP response headers.
-This changes make ArangoDB a bit more compatible with those.
+This changes make AvocadoDB a bit more compatible with those.

 - Simplified usage of `db._createStatement()`: to easily run an AQL query, the